Climate Education Bill

 Overview

-This bill mandates the integration of climate change and sustainability education into the curricula of primary, secondary, and vocational schools in England and Wales.
-It aims to equip students with the knowledge and skills needed to understand and address the climate emergency.
+This bill mandates the integration of climate change and sustainability education into the curricula of primary, secondary schools, and vocational training programs in England and Wales.
+It aims to equip students with the knowledge and skills necessary to understand and address the climate crisis.

 Description